novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 Eventually, the private meeting in the office ended, and as Kim Sung-moo expressed hope to meet again later, Lee Hyun-woo smiled and said,

 “Lunar New Year is coming soon.
-Although it might be too early or too late, Happy New Year.”

-“Come by next time for the New Year’s bow.”
+I don't know if it might be too early or too late for you, Happy New Year.
+Come by next time for the New Year’s bow.”

 “Yes, I will.”

 Lee Hyun-woo smiled at the ambiguous term “next time.”

-He couldn’t tell if it referred to the upcoming Lunar New Year or the following year.
+He couldn’t tell if it referred to the upcoming Lunar New Year or the following gregorian year.

-‘So this family celebrates the solar New Year.’
+‘So this family celebrates the Gregorian New Year.’

 In any case, frequent visits would be necessary to change the mindset of the head of the conglomerate.